-Grump Central Logbook: Week of 31 December 2017
+Grump Central Archive: Week of 31 December 2017

 Saturday, 6 January.
 We've now endured eleven days and nights of bitter cold.
 But there's hope on the horizon.
 After tonight's predicted sub-zero low, and after a possible ice storm Monday night, a warming trend is on the way, with highs potentially in the 50s by the end of the week.
 None too soon!